Worldwide Guide

 Which tourists are most targeted by tour & activities scams?

-Based on our documented reports, the most frequently targeted groups for tour & activities scams are: Solo travelers, families, Independent travelers, Couples, solo travelers.
+Based on our documented reports, the most frequently targeted groups for tour & activities scams are: Solo travelers, solo travelers, families, First-time visitors, Independent travelers.
 This does not mean other travelers are immune — scam operators are opportunistic and will target anyone who appears unfamiliar with local norms.

 Editorial note: Tour & Activities scam data is compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Read our methodology →